TTracz2i/2i-code-test/README.md

 ## Tools used

-VS Code running on Linux, nodejs, typescript.
+VS Code running on Linux, nodejs, typescript, jest, ts-jest.

 ## How to run it

 You need a pc with current node lts installed.
 In main folder run `npm i` and `npm run start`

+## How to test it

+In main foler fun `npx jest`.

 ## Start time